duckinator/inqrb.com/index.md

 layout: page
 ---

-How_is is a tool which assesses the state of a GitHub repository.
+HowIs is a tool to assess the state of a project hosted on GitHub.
 It uses the issue tracker, the codebase itself, and various APIs to generate status reports.